thingco/thingco.github.io/documentation/platform.md

 ```

 ### Block Distance Complete
 The user has completed a block ~100 miles, and it is now ready to be scored.
-A block is made up of a minumium of 100 miles and will be scored as soon as the last trip in the block is completed.
+A block is made up of a minimum of 100 miles and will be scored as soon as the last trip in the block is completed.
 This means that if the user has driven 95 miles in their first block, then drives a 15 mile trip the final block total will be 110 miles.
 This is to avoid the trip appearing in multiple blocks.

 **Topic Name:** ${AWS::Region}:${AWS::AccountId}-BlockDistanceCompleteTopic-Topic-${UID}
 ***Trigger:*** On Block Complete